An appraisal of ground water for irrigation in the Wadena area, central Minnesota

 Average annual precipitation at the U.S. Weather Bureau station in Wadena from 1934 to 1967 was 26.4 inches, of which about 22.5 inches was lost by evapotranspiration, and the balance of 3.9 inches was surface runoff.
 Even in wet years, evapotranspiration during the .summer months exceeds precipitation, and a moisture deficiency for optimum plant growth occurs.

-Result of field aquifer (pumping) tests were used to estimate transmissivity values .at test-hole sites.
+Result of field aquifer (pumping) tests were used to estimate transmissivity values at test-hole sites.
 Information gained by auger test drilling was the basis for estimating transmissivity values elsewhere.
 Transmissivity of the watertable aquifer in most of the Wadena area ranges from 15,000 to 120,000 gallons per day per foot.
 A map was prepared to show the maximum yield, in gallons per minute, which might be obtained from individual wells completed in the water-table aquifer.
 The map indicates that in about 60 percent of the area, individual wells can be pumped at rates greater than 300 gallons per minute for a 30-day period if drawdown in the pumped well is two-thirds the saturated thickness after correction for dewatering.

 Quality of both ground and surface waters is such that they are well suited for irrigation.
 Locally, nitrate concentrations in ground water, in excess of the U.S. Public Health Service's drinking water standards, might be related to a local source of organic pollution or to the increased use of fertilizers which accompanies irrigation.